 Best time to visit İstanbul?

 One of the most important factors when planning a trip is of course the weather. İstanbul lives all four seasons.
-Even though we have had easy going winters in the previous years, (none of those extreme snow storms or -30 degrees), it is usually pretty cold in the winter, and hot in the summer.
+Even though we have had easy going winters in the previous years, (no extreme snow storms or -30 degrees), it is usually cold in the winter, and hot in the summer.
 Especially in the recent years, we also haven’t had much precipitation in the winter or the summer which has caused a serious drought in the city.
 So unless you are very unlucky, you have a high chance of avoiding any wet weather.
 But in any case, the best time to visit İstanbul is Spring (End of April, May, early June) or Fall (September & October).
-During these times it is usually warm, sometimes hot during the day and a nice breeze at night. (best temperatures to explore the city).
-If you are looking to combine your trip to İstanbul with one of the beach destinations in the South, you might still want to consider coming to Turkey in the summer months.
+During these times it is usually warm, sometimes hot during the day, and nice and breezy at night. (best temperatures to explore the city).
+If you are looking to combine your trip to İstanbul with one of the beach destinations in the South of Turkey, then you might want to consider coming to Turkey in the summer months.

-As far as the crowd goes, obviously there are a lot more tourists in the summer time.
-With all the touristic attractions you will be doing in the city, you’re going to be in that crowd no matter what.
+As far as the crowd goes, obviously there are a lot more tourists in İstanbul in the summer time.
+With all the touristic attractions you’ll be doing in the city, you’re going to be in that crowd no matter what.
 But if you are one of those people who get claustrophobic around such tourist population, you might want to avoid coming in the summer.

 What to wear in İstanbul?

 Once again, it is a Muslim country, but there are absolutely no restrictions or regulations regarding what you should wear.
-The only time you do want to dress a little more conservative is when you will be going into the historical mosques in Sultanahmet.
-Wear whatever you feel most comfortable in, and be as picky as you can get when selecting shoes, you will be doing a lot of walking around exploring the city.
-We don’t recommend wearing heels unless you are going directly to your destination by car or taxi.
+The only time you do want to dress a little more conservative is when you’ll be going into the mosques in Sultanahmet.
+Wear whatever you feel most comfortable in, and be as picky as you can get when selecting shoes as you will be doing a lot of walking around while exploring the city.
+We don’t recommend wearing heels unless you really have to (not that I can think of any reason why you would absolutely HAVE to wear heels) or going directly to your destination by car or taxi.
 Warning: İstanbul’s streets and sidewalks are very unpredictable and can get very tough to walk on.

 Many people question whether İstanbul has a good nightlife since it is a Muslim country. İstanbul by far has the most active nightlife in Europe.
 You can find a restaurant, cafe, nightclub, bar, you name it, at any hour of the day and night.
 There are a couple of different ways to go when it comes to nightlife/entertainment in İstanbul;

-*Posh nightclubs that are located along the bosphorus coast (Kuruçeşme,Ortaköy,Bebek) .
-They usually are very picky on who to let inside, unless you make a reservation for a table/stand where you pretty much promise to leave your wallet at the end of the night, or show up with Adriana Lima.
+*Posh nightclubs that are located along the bosphorus coast (in the Kuruçeşme,Ortaköy,Bebek areas).
+They’re usually very picky of who to let into the clubs, unless you make a reservation for a table/ stand where you pretty much promise to leave your wallet at the of the night.

 *More casual bars/nightclubs which are mostly located in Taksim/Asmalı Mescit.
-There are several bars in this area all with different styles of music, where people usually grab their drinks and hang out on the streets of İstiklal Avenue.
-(The main street in Taksim).
+There are several bars in this area all with different styles of music, where people usually grab their drinks and hang out on the streets.

 While we will go into much more detail on food and drinks in İstanbul (it is one of our favorite subjects to write about and one of our favorite activities), you might want to know the basics of our cuisine and what to expect.
 Lets just say, get excited, and expect to gain a few kg/pounds during your trip.
 People that are on diets or women who go through a dinner with “just a salad” are not welcome in Turkey.